griat94/React-Web-App-Public-API/README.md

 ## 2. Open The Project

+Open the terminal/command prompt on your machine and using command line, navigate to the project that you just cloned.
 Open the project in your favourite text editor or IDE.
-I used Visual Studio Code to build this web app.
+(TIP: To open the project in Visual Studio Code, navigate to the project using command line and type `code .`)

 ## 3. Running The Project

-Open the terminal on your machine and navigate to the project on the command line.
-(TIP: In Visual Studio Code, you can click on `Terminal -> New Terminal` from the task bar)
+Once the app is open in your text editor/ IDE, use the same open terminal/command prompt as before (or navigate to the project again using command line).

-Next run, `yarn && yarn start` in the terminal window.
+Next run, `yarn && yarn start` in the terminal/command prompt window.
 Application will being to install dependencies and run the project locally (development mode).
-You can access this project by navigating to [http://localhost:3000](http://localhost:3000) in your favourite browser.
-I prefer to use Chrome since the chrome dev tools make life much easier for a developer.
+You can access this project by navigating to [http://localhost:3000](http://localhost:3000) in your favourite browser (I recommend Google Chrome).

-The page will reload if you make edits.\
+Begin interacting with the web-app to test its functionality.

+Thank you for taking the time to view this web application.